Negative group velocity and Kelvin-like wake pattern

 Hereafter it is convenient to measure the wave number and the source velocity in units of $k_{0}$ and $v_{0}$, respectively.
 The roton part of the spectrum (\ref{roton}) will then be given by

-The MCL requirement (\ref{Cherenkov}) is satisfied for the first time at a critical velocity $v_c$ such as $\Omega = k v$ and $\Omega'=v$.
+The MCL requirement (\ref{Cherenkov}) is satisfied above a critical velocity $v_c$ such as $\Omega = k v$ and $\Omega'=v$.
 Subjecting Eq.(\ref{roton_dimensionless}) to these conditions determines the threshold velocity to generate a wake which is also Landau's critical roton velocity to destroy superfluidity in $^{4}He$:

 These conditions also define a critical wave number where the group and the phase velocities coincide, $\Omega'=\Omega/k$,